tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Answer* (ldai4-stat6250):  when we need to perform an action conditionally, the IF-THEN statement should be used.
 The IF-then statement executes a SAS statement when the condition in the IF clause is true.
 - *Question* (xyin6-stat6250): Is the character values in quotation marks always case sensitive?
 - Question (lsun20-stat6250): Does capitalization influence the character values everytime in SAS?
+- *Question* (sbagdi-stat6250): Why should only one condition in a series of conditions should be true in case of using OR operator?